 The concert committee has its own voicemail line to request more information and hear descriptions of upcoming shows: (206) 923-8923, and an email address firstname.lastname@example.org.
 To receive e-mail notification of upcoming concerts, join our mailing list.
-All tickets are currently sold in advance through Brown Paper Tickets. or at prior SFS concerts, with many concerts having tickets still available at the door.
+All tickets are currently sold in advance online or at prior SFS concerts, with many concerts having tickets still available at the door.
 Check the concert listings for more information.

 Active since the ’70s, Seattle Song Circle meets every Sunday night in various homes to swap songs.
 Participants may sing, request a song, or just come to listen.
 This group is known for its “punny” sense of humor, but even more for its members’ wide-ranging knowledge of folk songs, many of whom actively research special areas of songs and singing.
 Song Circle is held every Sunday evening in a living room around Seattle.
 First and Third locations are fixed, other Sundays vary.
 For more information by email contact email@example.com.
 The archives contain regional information on song circles in the Northwest.

 Rainy Camp is a successful song camp supervised by a small committee whose active seasons are Fall and Winter.
 The Camp is held at Lake Retreat, Ravensdale WA the last weekend in January.
 It features numerous singing workshops on many themes, including ballads, sing-alongs, work songs, and instruction/performance.
 For more information, see the Rainy Camp page, or call Bruce Baker, Committee Chair, at (206) 783-6824, or send an email.